Tofacitinib: Ankylosing spondylitis

-In 2021 and 2022, results of a Phase III randomised, double-blind, placebo-controlled trial were reported, that showed significant improvements for patients with active ankylosing spondylitis compared to placebo.
+In 2021 and 2022, results of a phase III randomised, double-blind, placebo-controlled trial were reported, that showed significant improvements for patients with active ankylosing spondylitis compared to placebo.

 Ulcerative colitis

-As of November 2013 it was studied for treatment of inflammatory bowel disease.The FDA approved tofacitinib in May 2018 for treatment of ulcerative colitis.
+As of November 2013, it was studied for treatment of inflammatory bowel disease.The FDA approved tofacitinib in May 2018 for treatment of ulcerative colitis.

-COVID-19
+Epilepsy

-As of 14 January 2022, WHO recommended against using tofacitinib in patients with severe or critical COVID-19.
+Tofacitinib has been investigated in several preclinical mouse models of epilepsy, since the JAK/STAT pathway is hyperactive following the onset of epilepsy in rodent models.
+Giving the drug to mice with chronic-phase epilepsy reduced seizures and restored cognitive function for up to 2 months following a course of the drug treatment.